Babylonic SSL (https)

-We do not judge a man by the color or other means of appearance suggesting theoretically the future doings.
-Same for the websites, the owner is not yet a bad man for the reason of refusing to pay to babylon for what is free of charge.
-A self-signed certificates are not bad in its nature.
+We do not judge a man by means of appearance for some future theoretical doings.
+Same for the websites, the owner is not yet a bad man by the reason he refuses to pay to Babylon for what is free of charge.
+A self-signed certificates are not bad in their nature.

 There was a guy in Spain once in the medieval times known for his idea of the eternal fight to the wind mills…

 There are plenty of “trusted” websites and they are huge and recognizable companies, F-company, G-company, other companies, carrying lawsuits for violation of privacy but the browsers are influencing upon the audience about the ultimate security of them.